-The island of Corfu is one of the Greek islands of the Ionian Sea and it belongs to the Ionian islands group.
-An island with long history and rich tradition, Corfu island, also known as Kerkyra, has many wonderful sights.
+The island of Corfu, in Greece, is one of the Greek islands of the Ionian Sea and it belongs to the Ionian islands group.
+A place with long history and rich tradition, Corfu island, also known as Kerkyra, has many wonderful sights.
 Many conquerors arrived on the island through centuries, including British and Italians, leaving an evident mark on the local culture.
 The first governor of modern Greece, Ioannis Kapodistrias, also originated from Corfu.

 The Old Town is a gem for sightseeing, with the two Venetian fortresses, the interesting museums, Spianada Square and Liston Street, the wonderful paved street that is a copy of Rue de Rivoli in Paris.
 In a street beside Liston, there is the church of Agios Spyridon, protector of the island.
 Very interesting are also the Jewish quarters.
 On a hill above the town, there is the spot Kanoni with wonderful view to the small church of Vlacherna and the famous Mouse Island.

-Apart from the sights in Town, very interesting are also the Medieval Castles and monasteries in the inland, such as the Monastery of Paleokastritsa and Angelokastro.
+Apart from the sights in Town, very interesting places to visit during your Corfu holidays are also the Medieval Castles and monasteries in the inland, such as the Monastery of Paleokastritsa and Angelokastro.
 These villages are surrounded by verdant vegetation and wonderful beaches can be found all around the coast, lined up with beach hotels and restaurants.
-This guide of Corfu island offers all useful information about holidays there.
-Corfu can be combined with visits to other Greek islands, including Kefalonia, Lefkada and Zakynthos.
+This guide of Corfu island offers all useful information about your trip there.
+Holidays in Corfu can be combined with visits to other Greek islands, including Kefalonia, Lefkada and Zakynthos.

-On the northern side of Corfu, Acharavi, Roda, Sidari, Paleokastritsa, Agios Stefanos West and Agios Stefanos in Kassiopi have most hotels and studios.
-The southern side of Corfu remains less developed.
+On the northern side of Corfu island, Acharavi, Roda, Sidari, Paleokastritsa, Agios Stefanos West and Agios Stefanos in Kassiopi have most hotels and studios.
+The southern side remains less developed.
 Very busy is the region of Kavos, which is particularly popular with younger visitors.
 Agios Gordis, Ermones, Glyfada and Agios Georgios South also have nice studios on the beach.
-Generally accommodation in Corfu ranges from luxurious villas and spa resorts to traditional studios and guesthouses.
+Generally accommodation ranges from luxurious villas and spa resorts to traditional studios and guesthouses.